sapnakhandelwal/Store-Data-Analysis/README.md

 1. Identified the error in the file
 2. After rectifiying the erroe, new file is containing 7 Tables
 3. I wrote different queries across all the tables
-4. I practice Join syntax in MySQL
+4. I practice JOINS syntax in MySQL
 5. I practice how to find and calculate null values in MySQL

 -- The initial create-db-store file was giving error while running.
 Although we were able to get the EER diagram with 6 tables